JCSDA/jedi-docs/docs/using/building_and_running/running_skylab.rst

 :code:`JEDI_BUILD` and :code:`EWOK_WORKDIR` are experiment specific, i.e. you can run several experiments at the same time, each having their own definition for these variables.

-The user further has to set the environment variable :code:`R2D2_HOST` in the script.
+The user further has to set two environment variables :code:`R2D2_HOST` and `R2D2_COMPILER` in the script.
-:code:`R2D2_HOST` is required by r2d2, ewok, and to determine the location :code:`EWOK_STATIC_DATA` of the static data used by ewok.
-This data is staged on the preconfigured platforms.
+:code:`R2D2_HOST` and `R2D2_COMPILER` are required by r2d2 and ewok.
+They are used to initialize the location :code:`EWOK_STATIC_DATA` of the static data used by skylab and bind r2d2 to your current environment.
+:code:`EWOK_STATIC_DATA` is staged on the preconfigured platforms.

-In the section that exports your :code:`R2D2_HOST`, **Be sure to remove all lines that are NOT relevant to your platform.**
+In the section that exports your :code:`R2D2_HOST` and `R2D2_COMPILER`, **Be sure to remove all lines that are NOT relevant to your platform.**

 On generic platforms, the script sets :code:`EWOK_STATIC_DATA` to :code:`${JEDI_SRC}/static-data/static`.